MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 >
 > Some information in this article relates to prereleased products/services that might be substantially modified before they are commercially released.
 Microsoft makes no warranties, express or implied, for the information provided here.

-The device onboarding experience in Defender for Business was built on the same device onboarding processes that are used in Microsoft Defender for Endpoint.
+The device onboarding experience in Defender for Business was built on processes that are similar to what we use in Microsoft Defender for Endpoint.
 Watch the following video to see how it works:<br/><br/>

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4bGqr]